 HUBBA HUBBA!
 Egg porn at its finest.

-It’s the perfect paleo breakfast, it’s vegan (sans the egg), and it’s healthy and filling.
+It’s the perfect paleo and Whole30 breakfast, it’s vegan (sans the egg), and it’s healthy and filling.
 Sold yet?
-Keep scrolling for the recipe and be sure to share by clicking the buttons below.
-And while you’re at it, follow me on Instagram, Facebook, Twitter and Pinterest!

 Time Saver Tip

-Dice the sweet potato and slice the brussels sprouts beforehand and store in an airtight container in the refrigerator.
+To save a few minutes of prep time when making this apple sweet potato brussels breakfast hash, dice the sweet potato and slice the brussels sprouts beforehand and store in an airtight container in the refrigerator.
 Save dicing the apple until ready to cook, to avoid it browning.
-Dice the apple while the brussels sprouts and sweet potatoes are cooking.

 - 1 apple, peeled and diced (I used Gala)

-- Turn down the heat and add the diced apples.
-Let cook another 2-3 minutes.
+- Reduce heat to medium and add the diced apples.
+Let cook another 2-3 minutes

 - Optional – add a fried egg to the top, sunny side up